 Round tip cuts, also known as breakfast, minute, or sandwich steaks, cook very quickly, take care not to cook them too long or they will be dry.
 Delmonico is a fancy name for ribeye.
 You will see the word Delmonico more commonly in the Northeast because the original Delmonico’s Restaurant was in NYC.

 The following are a couple simple secrets for purchasing beef from the cooking classes Chicago.
 Be certain the package is cold and has no rips or holes.
 Excessive liquid in a package could mean improper handling or beef that is past its optimum shelf life.
 Look for beef that is firm to the touch, not soft.

 Opt for beef with a glowing red color, not any brown or grayish patches.
 The exception to this is vacuum-packaged beef, which, because of a lack of oxygen, has a darker purple color.
-Once given air, it will turn to a bright red.Tags: smoker cooking classes in chicago, cooking classes chicago, beef <BR/>
+Once given air, it will turn to a bright red.Tags: beef cooking tips, smoker cooking classes in chicago, beef, cooking tips <BR/>